EfraelTino/EfraelTino/README.md

-- 👋 Hi, I’m @EfraelTino
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me.

-Javascript | Frontend Developer, I have created several projects using JavaScript, and also implemented technologies such as Next.js, React, Node.js, Express, and Nest.
-I am also proficient using SQL, and Linux.
-My goal is grow as a professional, reach a high seniority level and take a role in software architecture to create great applications.
+- 👋 Hi, I’m Efrael Villanueva Javascript | Frontend Developer, I have created several projects using JavaScript, and also implemented technologies such as React, Node.js, Express, Java EE, Php, and Bootstrao.
+I am also proficient using SQL, and Mysql.
+My goal is grow as a professional, reach a high Junior level and take a role in software architecture to create great applications.
 Team player, communication, problem-solving, and detail-oriented are skills that allows me to do an excellent job.

-🚀 I am part of the best community ever: 💚Platzi Master.
+🚀 I am student of the computing and information in: 💚 "Huanta" public technological higher education institute.